mariuszgromada/MathParser.org-mXparser/README.md

 - nodeJS

 ## **Tutorial**
 The tutorial consists of c.a.
-140 live examples from over 30 sections.
+180 live examples from c.a.
+40 sections.
 Each of the examples can be copied and run on your own environment.
 In addition, mXparser provides an extensive collection of over 500 built-in math functions, expressions and symbols.
 Familiarize yourself with the scope and the syntax.
 Live testing is the best way to learn.
 Good luck!
 ### [**Using internal help**](https://mathparser.org/mxparser-tutorial/using-internal-help/)
 - Full help content
 - In-line help searching